Death and state funeral of Elizabeth II: Solomon Islands

-In the Solomon Islands the prime minister declared 12–14 September as days of mourning, and the first a public holiday.
-The three-day national mourning period began on 12 September with a wreath-laying and signing of the condolence book at Government House by national leaders including Governor-General Sir David Vunagi, Prime Minister Manasseh Sogavare, Speaker of the National Parliament Patteson Oti and Chief Justice Sir Albert Palmer; as well as other government officials, former governors-general and prime ministers, members of diplomatic missions and uniformed groups.
+In the Solomon Islands, Prime Minister Manasseh Sogavare declared 12 to 14 September as days of mourning, with the first being a public holiday.
+The three-day national mourning period began on 12 September with a wreath-laying and signing of the condolence book at Government House by national leaders including Sogavare, Governor-General Sir David Vunagi, Speaker of the National Parliament Patteson Oti and Chief Justice Sir Albert Palmer; as well as other government officials, former governors-general and prime ministers, members of diplomatic missions and uniformed groups.

-A memorial church service was held at the Saint Barnabas Anglican Cathedral on 14 September to celebrate the life and reign of Elizabeth II, Queen of Solomon Islands.
+A memorial church service was held at the Saint Barnabas Anglican Cathedral on 14 September in remembrance of Elizabeth II, Queen of Solomon Islands.
 The service was attended by Oti (acting as Governor-General), Sogavare, Palmer, Deputy Speaker Commins Mewa, former governors-general, acting British High Commissioner Steve Auld and senior government officials.

 Sweden

-Sweden honoured the Queen, who was one of the longest-serving members of the Royal Order of the Seraphim, the foremost order of Sweden, on the day of her funeral on 19 September.
+A Serafimerringning was held to honour the Queen in her capacity as a member of the Royal Order of the Seraphim, the foremost order of Sweden, on the day of her funeral on 19 September.
 The Queen was awarded the order by King Gustaf VI Adolf on 26 May 1953, and the chain of the Order was given to her by King Carl XVI Gustaf on 23 May 1975.
 The Queen was the 722nd member of the Order since its inception in 1748.
 The Queen's royal coat of arms as a member of the Royal Order of the Seraphim was then taken in procession from the palace to Riddarholmen Church in Stockholm, where the bourdon rang a traditional Seraphim Toll for one hour.
 The arms were then hung in the church.
 By command of the King of Sweden, flags above royal residences were flown at half-mast on the day.